Home Coffee Journal logo Home Coffee Journal

 Verdict

 For light roast clarity specifically, the Origami with a cone filter wins by a clear margin on aromatic top-end and acidity definition.
-The V60 stays the better all-rounder and the better value if you brew a range of roasts.
-The Origami with a Kalita Wave filter is interesting but defeats the purpose for delicate coffees.
+The V60 stays the better all-rounder and the better value if you brew across a range of roasts.
+The Origami plus Kalita Wave combination is interesting, but it defeats the purpose for delicate coffees.
 Buy the dripper that matches the coffees in your cupboard, not the one with the prettier box.